 Its primary economic policy job is keeping inflation under control.
 The bank aims to keep the inflation rate less than, but close to, 2 percent.

 The ECB also provides credit to the 7,500 licensed banks and money market funds in the eurozone, should they need it.
 Banks must put up collateral such as government bonds to get that money.
+That insures the ECB against losses.

 Q: How does the ECB keep prices stable?